AnAnonymousPotato/AnAnonymousPotato.github.io/README.md

-# portfolio
-Just a casual portfolio I made for myself, using AI for designing and coding the website.
+Just a casual portfolio webpage I made for myself, using AI for designing and coding the website.